pure-data/externals-howto/README.rst

 so, we will invariably create a dreaded *memory leak*.

-Therefore, we store the “handles” to the newly created inlets/outlets as returned by the ``..._new`` routines for later use.
+Therefore, we store the “handles” to the newly created inlets/outlets as returned by the ``..._new`` functions for later use.

 DSP methods
 -----------

-Whenever Pd’s audio engine is turned on, all signal objects declare their perform routines that are to be added to the DSP tree.
+Whenever Pd’s audio engine is turned on, all signal objects declare their perform functions that are to be added to the DSP tree.

 The “dsp” method has two arguments, the pointer to the class data space, and a pointer to an array of signals.
 The signal array consists of the